What do you need to know about the hottest alternative finance option?

-The Enterprise Investment Scheme (EIS), which seeks to encourage investment in smaller, higher-risk companies by offering tax relief on new shares in those companies that qualify.
+The Enterprise Investment Scheme (EIS) seeks to encourage investment in smaller, higher-risk companies by offering tax relief on new shares in those companies that qualify.
 It is aimed at wealthier, sophisticated investors.
 They can invest up to £1,000,000 and receive 30% tax relief.
 However, they are locked into the scheme for a minimum of three years.
-If they sell after three year any returns are free from Capital Gains Tax.
+If they sell after three years any returns are free from Capital Gains Tax.

-The Seed Enterprise Investment Scheme (SEIS), which seeks to encourage seed investment in early stage companies.
+The Seed Enterprise Investment Scheme (SEIS) seeks to encourage seed investment in early-stage companies.
 Investors, including directors, can invest up to £100,000 and receive 50% tax relief.
 Like EIS, the shares need to be held for at least three years to qualify for the benefit and then capital gains tax relief also applies.

 Trends and challenges

 There are over 100 Crowdfunding platforms in the UK and the fees they charge vary enormously.
-This makes deciding which platform to chose for raising funds quite challenging.
-Factors to considers are many, from the type of control a business wants to maintain to the campaign process a platform requires.
+This makes deciding which platform to choose for raising funds quite challenging.
+Factors to consider are many, from the type of control a business wants to maintain to the campaign process a platform requires.